Frequently Asked Questions

 - What changes will occur with this project?

-- The first phase of the project, located from the Wyatt Deck Bridge to the east terminus of the waterway, will have several outstanding features.
-The banks will be transformed from rock and wire basket gabions to slopes of earth that gradually enter the water.
-Weirs will be added to create elevation changes within the waterway that, with the addition of a re-circulation pump, will create continuous water flow from the east end to the start of the project at Lake Spafford.
-Emergent marsh vegetation will be planted next to the weirs, and along the banks, creating a more natural look to the waterway.
+- Similar to the first phase of the project, located from the east terminus of the Waterway to Wyatt Deck Bridge, the future phases will have several outstanding features.
+The banks will be transformed from crumbling concrete to earth slopes with native plants that gradually enter the water.
+Weirs will be added to create elevation changes within the Waterway that, with the addition of a re-circulation pump, will create continuous water flow throughout the Waterway.
+Emergent marsh vegetation will be planted next to the weirs and along the banks, creating a more natural look to the Waterway.
+In some places the channel will be narrowed to create wetland habitat and reduce water residence time.
 (See also the FAQ below: “How will the improvement be accomplished?”)

 - Where did you get the idea for this design?